ibm-cloud-docs/hs-crypto/regions.md

 ### Port-based endpoints
 {: #existing-service-endpoints}

+The port-based endpoint scheme will co-exist with the instance-based endpoint scheme for a while.
+You can still use it for your existing projects.
+However, it is suggested to use the new instance-based scheme wherever possible especially for new projects.

 | Region        | Public key management service endpoints | Public {{site.data.keyword.uko_full_notm}} service endpoints |Public GREP11 service endpoints |
 | ------------- | ---------------------------- |---------------------------- |---------------------------- |